 Yes, we want to limit the sodium in baby’s diet, but the amount in this recipe spread between all these pancakes even using regular cottage cheese is really not a huge deal.
 If you’re worried, you can also give your cottage cheese a little rinse in a colander before you puree it and add it to the recipe.

-I recommend placing each of the baby cereal protein pancakes onto a baking sheet and then transferring the sheet to the freezer for 1 hour.
+I recommend placing each pancake onto a baking sheet and then transferring the sheet to the freezer for 1 hour.
 Then you can place all the pancakes together in a freezer bag to freeze for up to 3 months.

 Would you make these baby cereal protein pancakes?

-What kind of fruit would you add to these baby led weaning pancakes?
+What kind of fruit would you add to these pancakes?

 What are some of your go-to healthy breakfast recipes for baby?